 CVXL-0069 is currently in regulatory preclinical development and was licensed to CleveXel Pharma by Domain Therapeutics’ Specific Purpose Vehicle, Kaldi Pharma (press release).

-mGluR3 positive allosteric modulator (PAM) represents a novel promising disease-modifying strategy for neurodegenerative disorders such as Parkinson’s disease.
+mGluR3 positive allosteric modulator (PAM) represents a novel promising disease-modifying strategy for neurodegenerative disorders such as Parkinson’s disease (PD).
 Indeed, mGluR3 activation or potentiation was shown to induce in situ production of GDNF, a clinically validated neurotrophic factor involved in survival and regeneration of dopaminergic neurons.

 This project received the support of the Michael J. Fox Foundation with three successive grants.